 Library of Congress Subject Headings

-Kosovo (Serbia)--Politics and government.; Pressure groups.; Information technology--Political aspects.; Technology--Political aspects.; Information society--Political aspects.
+Kosovo (Republic)--Politics and government.; Pressure groups.; Information technology--Political aspects.; Technology--Political aspects.; Information society--Political aspects.

 Department, Program, or Center